 “It's just me, the sound recordist and the performer or performers.
 We invite improvisation, but we're on the same page about the tone of the day, and I film, which is heaven — we just use a phone or an iPad.
 Then I go home and try to put it all together and find the stories.
 For the musical performances, that's really about them.
 I shoot and let them sing or let them play music.
 And then the interview section, because of the pandemic, has turned into more of an audio experience [like] a podcast, although it doesn't really feel like one.
 That's what we've got for the first season, and we'll see if anybody even wants to see a second season.
 Hopefully the app will take on a life of its own.”

 Two years ago, I received a script that was so offensively bad.
 I was like, ‘This might be the worst one.’
-I came to realise, ‘These are getting worse and worse.
+I came to realize, ‘These are getting worse and worse.
 This is a sign that I can't do this anymore.
 This is no life.’

 This almost sounds like the moving picture shows they used to tour around at the very beginning of film.
 You’d look into a lens, and there’d be a short vignette.

 “You just gave me goosebumps.
-When I fell in love with Instagram in 2013, I remember thinking, This feels like a picture show theatre.
+When I fell in love with Instagram in 2013, I remember thinking, This feels like a picture show theater.
 I've been doing some film school reading and trying to catch up on all the things I never really learned.
 I never properly had a film education, or studied film history.
 And when I read about kind of the early days, it feels like the same spirit.
 It’s new and exciting!

 Is it freeing to be your own boss now?